balenaltd/handbook/Setting-up-the-Development-Environment.md

 You'll need to install the following:

-* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - A Virtual Machine implementation
+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - A Virtual Machine implementation.
 * [Vagrant](https://www.vagrantup.com/downloads.html) - A suite of tools to easily configure and run a known, stable VM 'anywhere'.
 It uses VirtualBox to run VM images

+VirtualBox and Vagrant sometimes don't play nicely together, depending on the versions installed.
+Known working versions which have been tested are:
+* VirtualBox: 5.0.28, Vagrant: 1.8.6
+* VirtualBox: 5.1.10, Vagrant: 1.8.7

 It's recommended to install VirtualBox before Vagrant.
 Once you've installed both, bring up a new terminal and type: